Ranked #1 Children's Hospital by U.S. News & World Report

 Finally, I landed in the hospital for a week back in late May 2012, where they decided that essentially, I would have to go on feeding tubes for the rest of my life because they couldn't figure out what was still causing my problems.
 My parents and I weren't content with that, so we went to three other hospitals up and down the east coast, none of them had answers either.

-That is until we went to Boston Children¹s Hospital and I was examined under anesthesia in October 2012...where Dr. Rahbar at the Center for Airway Disorders found my laryngeal cleft that apparently had been there since I was born, got worse as I got older, and went undiagnosed until I had turned 18.
+That is until we went to Boston Children¹s Hospital and I was examined under anesthesia in October 2012...where Dr. Rahbar at the Center for Airway Disorders found my laryngeal cleft that apparently had been there since I was born.

-I underwent the laryngeal cleft repair surgery on February 4, 2013 on a return trip from VA to Boston Children's Hospital.
+I underwent the laryngeal cleft repair surgery on February 4, 2013.
 I stayed for two nights and was doing so well that I could go home!
 As a side note, they wanted me to stay one more night for a follow up but unfortunately a big snow storm was headed Boston's way so I had to go home.

 I'm not aspirating anymore and I'm eating pretty much normally again- something I would've probably not been able to do had it not been for Dr. Rahbar and the team finding that doggone laryngeal cleft.